nickthesing/bb-watch-cli-configuration/README.md

 ----------

+## Pre usage

+Clone [bb-watch](https://www.github.com/nickthesing/bb-watch) into a folder somewhere.

 ## Usage

-Clone, fork or download this repo.
-Make changes, add configuration or do stuff.
+Clone, fork or download this repo at the same level of bb-watch.
+Make changes to the index.js file, add your own configuration or do other stuff.

 ## Example